mydatastory/sql_intro_class/_episodes/prog_py.md

 print("Full name for dyer:", get_name('survey.db', 'dyer'))
 ~~~
-{: .python}

 ~~~
 Full name for dyer: William Dyer
 ~~~
-{: .output}

 We use string concatenation on the first line of this function
 to construct a query containing the user ID we have been given.
-This seems simple enough,
-but what happens if someone gives us this string as input?
+This seems simple enough, but what happens if someone gives us this
+string as input?

 ~~~
 dyer'; DROP TABLE Survey; SELECT '
 ~~~
-{: .source}

 It looks like there's garbage after the user's ID,
 but it is very carefully chosen garbage.
-If we insert this string into our query,
+If we insert this string
-the result is:
+into our query, the result is:

 ~~~
 SELECT personal || ' ' || family FROM Person WHERE id='dyer'; DROP TABLE Survey; SELECT '';
 ~~~
-{: .sql}

-If we execute this,
-it will erase one of the tables in our database.
+If we execute this, it will erase one of the tables in our database.

-This is called an [SQL injection attack]({{ site.github.url }}/reference.html#sql-injection-attack),
-and it has been used to attack thousands of programs over the years.
+This is called an SQL injection attack, and it has been used to attack thousands of
-In particular,
-many web sites that take data from users insert values directly into queries
+programs over the years.
+In particular, many web sites that take data from users
-without checking them carefully first.
+insert values directly into queries without checking them carefully first.

 Since a villain might try to smuggle commands into our queries in many different ways,
-the safest way to deal with this threat is
-to replace characters like quotes with their escaped equivalents,
+the safest way to deal with this threat is to replace characters like quotes with their
-so that we can safely put whatever the user gives us inside a string.
+escaped equivalents, so that we can safely put whatever the user gives us inside a string.
-We can do this by using a [prepared statement]({{ site.github.url }}/reference.html#prepared-statement)
-instead of formatting our statements as strings.
+We can do this by using a prepared statement instead of formatting our statements as strings.
 Here's what our example program looks like if we do this:

 ~~~